prisma/women-world-wide/README.md

 If you know of a local group that should be on the map, please submit a pull request, so that we can be sure to add it!

 ## Running the repo locally
-If you'd like to submit a pull request, you can run the easily run the project locally:
+If you'd like to submit a pull request, you can run the project locally:

 ```
 $ git clone git@github.com:prisma/women-world-wide.git